echabert/ESIPAPCpp/doc/install/Windows2.md

 ## 1. Installing Visual Studio 2013

-  - Downloading the free version (community version) of Microsoft Visual Studio 2013 update 5 (release 15.9.31) from the official website: (https://visualstudio.microsoft.com/fr/vs/older-downloads/).
+  - Downloading the free version of Microsoft Visual Studio 2013 update 5 (release XXX) from the official website: (https://visualstudio.microsoft.com/fr/vs/older-downloads/).
 It is possible that you need to create an account in order to download this old package.
   - Selecting the development for "C++ desktop applications" and "python applications".

 ## 2. Installing Doxygen